 The reasons why someone may want to change from a day semi-truck to a sleeper semi-truck are endless.
-It all comes to personal preference.
+It all comes down to your personal or business preference.

-If you also think of doing that switch but you are not sure what are the differences between driving a day cab vs a sleeper cab then I've got you covered.
+If you also thinking of doing that switch but are not sure what are the differences between driving a day cab vs a sleeper cab then I've got you covered.

 Find below the differences between a day cab and a sleeper cab.